Emotional Targeting in Copywriting: Using Psychology to Boost Sales

 • Trigger: Community, identity, inclusion

-• Use it to: Build brand tribes and memberships
+• Use it to build brand tribes and memberships

 • Example: Harley Davidson riders’ community pride